ibarwick/libfq/README.md

 wrappers around the native Firebird C API, which is cumbersome to use.

-It is loosely based on PostgreSQL's `libpq` and provides a subset of that API's functions - names beginning with `FQ` rather than `PQ` of course - with more-or-less identical function signatures.
+It is loosely based on PostgreSQL's `libpq` and provides a subset of that API's functions - names beginning with `FQ` rather than `PQ` - with more-or-less identical function signatures.
-It also provides a small number of Firebird-specific functions.
+It also provides some Firebird-specific functions.

-While basically functional, `libfq` is still work-in-progress and the API definitions may change in an incompatible way.
+While basically functional, `libfq` is still work-in-progress and the API definitions may change between releases in an incompatible way.
 *USE AT YOUR OWN RISK*.

 Requirements and compatibility
 ------------------------------